polkadot-developers/knowledgebase/current/smart-contracts/contracts-pallet.md

 ## Contracts Module vs EVM

-The SRML Contracts module iterates on existing ideas in the smart contract ecosystem, particularly Ethereum and the EVM.
+The Contracts module iterates on existing ideas in the smart contract ecosystem, particularly Ethereum and the EVM.

 The most obvious difference between the Contracts module and the EVM is the underlying execution